genzade/ftm.nvim/README.md

     ---@type integer
     blend = 0,

+    ---Replace instead of extend the current environment with `env`.
+    ---See `:h jobstart-options`
+    ---@type boolean
+    clear_env = false,

     ---Object containing the terminal window dimensions.
     ---The value for each field should be between `0` and `1`
     ---@type table<string,number>
     dimensions = {
-        height = 0.8, -- Height of the terminal window
+        height = 0.95, -- Height of the terminal window
-        width = 0.8, -- Width of the terminal window
+        width = 0.95, -- Width of the terminal window
         x = 0.5, -- X axis of the terminal window y = 0.5, -- Y axis of the terminal window
     },